 To tackle the continued challenges faced by LDCs, the international community met in Istanbul, Turkey for the Fourth United Nations Conference on the Least Developed Countries (LDC-IV) in 2011.
 LDC-IV created the opportunity to deepen global partnerships in support of LDCs and set the framework for development cooperation for the next following decade.
 LDC-IV adopted a comprehensive and result-oriented 10-year Istanbul Programme of Action (IPoA) and the Istanbul Declaration.
-The new Programme of Action set out an ambitious overarching goal of enabling half the number of LDCs to meet the criteria for graduation by 2020.
+This set out an ambitious overarching goal of enabling half the number of LDCs to meet the criteria for graduation by 2020.

 Brussels Programme of Action - 2001

-The Programme of Action for LDCs for the Decade 2001-2010 aimed to improve living conditions in the LDCs and provided a framework for partnership between LDCs and their development partners to accelerate sustained economic growth and sustainable development, to end marginalization by eradicating poverty, inequality and deprivation in these countries, and to enable them to integrate beneficially into the global economy.
-The overarching goal of the Programme of Action was to make substantial progress toward halving the proportion of people living in extreme poverty and suffering from hunger by 2015 and promote the sustainable development of the LDCs.
+The Programme of Action for LDCs for the Decade 2001-2010 aimed to improve living conditions in the LDCs.
+It provided a framework for partnership between LDCs and their development partners to accelerate sustained economic growth and sustainable development, to end marginalization by eradicating poverty, inequality and deprivation in these countries, and to enable them to integrate better into the global economy.
+The overarching goal of the Programme of Action was to make substantial progress toward halving the proportion of people living in extreme poverty and suffering from hunger by 2015.

 The United Nations Office of the High Representative for Least Developed Countries, Landlocked Developing Countries and Small Island Developing States (UN-OHRLLS) was established by General Assembly Resolution 56/227 following LDC-III to ensure effective follow-up, implementation, monitoring and review of the implementation of the Brussels Programme of Action.